 In July 2018, a whopping 320 square blocks in New York City's diverse Flatbush neighborhood was declared the new "Little Haiti."
 According to the Migration Policy Institute, there are about 160,000 Haitian immigrants living in the New York metropolitan area.
 They’ve been migrating in a steady stream since the late 1950s, often to escape political oppression and economic hardship.
-On behalf of The Wall Street Journal, I explored some of its intersections, hubs, and popular venues.
-This story was published online and in print on July 31, 2018.
+I was given the opportunity to photograph some of its intersections, hubs, and popular venues.
+This story was published on The Wall Street Journal online and in print on July 31, 2018.

 The intersection of Newkirk Avenue and Nostrand Avenue, also known as Toussaint L'overture, in Flatbush, New York.